 A 2015 Raven Tools study revealed that about 29% of pages crawled showed up with duplicate content.
 Of course, if you’re confident with the originality of your content (a tool like Copyscape or Grammarly Premium can help you run a plagiarism check), there’s really not much to worry about.

 However, if you have multilingual websites, you might find yourself wondering if translations of content across different websites will be flagged.
 Let’s set the record straight right now—translation is not a duplicate content issue.

 But that’s the short answer.
-Having a better idea of duplicate content, how it impacts SEO, and its causes can help you further optimize the websites you work with.
+Having a better idea of duplicate content, how it impacts SEO, and its causes can help you further optimize the websites or web pages you work with.

 What is Duplicate Content?

 Duplicate content is content that appears exactly the same, or almost exactly the same, on more than one website.

 Google explains that “duplicate content generally refers to substantive blocks of content within or across domains that either completely matches other content or are appreciably similar.”
 The company adds, “Mostly, this is not deceptive in origin.”

 Though some SEOs argue that you’re not going to be directly penalized by Google for accidentally having duplicate content, it does impact your search engine ranking—especially when it comes to ranking on Google.

 If there are multiple sources of similar content across the internet, Google can struggle to identify the most relevant result for any given query.
 Not knowing which content offering to rank higher, the search engine might not rank any of the pages with the same content (though this is an extreme example).

 Not showing up on the first page of a search can be detrimental to a business.
 Not showing up anywhere is a surefire way to go down in flames.